Social Skills Groups for ASD

 • Peer interaction: Social skills groups often involve interaction with peers who may have similar social difficulties.
 This peer interaction fosters the development of social connections and friendships, allowing individuals with ASD to practice their newly acquired skills in real-life scenarios.
 Engaging with peers of similar experiences can also provide a sense of belonging and acceptance.

-• Visual aids and personalized teaching stories: Visual learning aids, such as charts, booklets, or electronic devices, are often incorporated into social skills groups to support individuals with ASD.
+• Visual aids and personalized teaching stories: Visual-learning aids, such as charts, booklets, or electronic devices, are often incorporated into social skills groups to support individuals with ASD.
 These visual aids help individuals understand and remember social expectations and cues.
 Personalized teaching stories are another valuable tool used in social skills groups.
 They provide individuals with visual representations of different situations, helping them anticipate what to expect and understand what is expected of them [1].

 • Professional support: Social skills groups are typically led by professionals who specialize in supporting individuals with ASD.
 Special education teachers, speech pathologists, and clinicians are among the professionals who play a vital role in facilitating these groups.
 They provide direct instruction, guidance, and opportunities for real-life practice with peers, ensuring that individuals receive the support they need to develop their social skills.